Deltares/hydromt/docs/dev/contributing.rst

 Data
 ^^^^
 - Currently, :ref:`these data types <data_types>` are supported, but this list can be extended based on demand.
-- Input data is defined in the :ref:`data catalog <data_yaml>` and parsed by HydroMT to the associated Python data type through the DataAdapter class.
+- Input data is defined in the data catalog which can be in either :ref:`yaml <data_file_yaml>` or :ref:`toml <data_file_toml>` format and parsed by HydroMT to the associated Python data type through the DataAdapter class.
 The goal of this class is to unify the internal representation of the data (its data type, variables names and units) through minimal preprocessing.
 When accessing data from the data catalog with any ``DataCatalog.get_<data_type>`` method, it is passed through the adapter to ensure a consistent representation of data within HydroMT.
 The `get_*` methods take additional arguments to define a spatial or temporal subset of the dataset.